fhiso/legacy-format/data-model.md

 ### `elf:IndividualEvent`

 This is an abstract datatype and should not be used as the *structure type identifier* of any concrete structure.

+This supertype was introduced in GEDCOM and encompasses all events that an individual engaged with.
+However, it is not used for some of the core structural connections between individuals and families used to structure traditional family trees.

 Supertype
 :   `[elf:Event]`